Microorganisms

 Parasites

-Rabbits, alike many other animals, are prone to be infected by parasites, whether these are in or outside of their body.
+Rabbits, alike many other animals, are prone to be infested by parasites, whether these are found in or outside of their body.

-We have already talked about some of them, like Coccidia, E. Cuniculi, and Flystrike, three horrible infections with a variety of symptoms.
+We have already talked about some of them, like Coccidia, E. Cuniculi, and Myisis, three horrible infestations with a variety of symptoms.

 Now we must learn about other less lethal, but still harmful, parasites.

-Mites like Cheyletiella affect dogs, cats, and rabbits, and big infections are usually caused because the rabbit is immunocompromised, so it’s a good idea to check for any underlying issue.
+Mites like Cheyletiella affect dogs, cats, and rabbits, and big infestations are usually caused because the rabbit is immune deficient, meaning it’s secondary to an already ongoing issue.

 Ticks and fleas also affect rabbits.

 Fleas can be dealt with by thoroughly cleaning the environment and applying the necessary pest control, of course this must be done after removing the rabbit, who also has to be cleansed.
-Those fleas specialised in rabbits target the ears.
+The most important part of flea removal is ensuring their eggs and larvae are gone, as those are the usual suspects when consequent infections occur.

-Ticks can also be an issue, and big tick infestations can easily and quickly debilitate rabbits.
+Ticks can also be a big part of rabbit health, and big tick infestations can easily and quickly debilitate rabbits by anaemia.

-Myiasis can occur when a fly deposits its eggs in the rabbit flesh, the larvae hatch and start feeding on the rabbit.
-This is also considered a parasitic infection.
+Myiasis occurs when a fly deposits its eggs in the rabbit flesh, the larvae hatch and start feeding on the rabbit.
+This is also considered a parasitic infestation.

 There are other parasites that affect rabbits from within: